 Sarah: Emotional spending.
 Shopping to make yourself feel better when things aren’t going your way is very dangerous!
-You’re jeopardising your future life, all your hopes and dreams, because you had a bad day.
+You’re jeopardizing your future life, all your hopes, and dreams because you had a bad day.
 Just like emotional eating, you’re setting yourself up for more tough times ahead by spending thoughtlessly to make yourself better, the likelihood is that the next day you’ll regret your purchase and then be even more upset that you’ve wasted money and blown off your goals.
 Avoid the shops (and the internet!) when you are down, and go for a walk or meditate instead.

 TLC: What advice would you give someone who lives paycheck to paycheck, maybe has a family to raise, or just feels like they can’t catch up?
 How could they also build financial wealth?